GENESDEMON/Genesdemon/README.md

 ### Heyo I'm Oghenevwede! 🤡
+- Very lazy, but when i'm not ;
-- I build games with Unity (C#) and Roblox (Lua)and occasionally C++ 🎮
+  - I build mobile apps with flutter and swift
-- I build APIs with PHP and Mobile Apps with Flutter  📱
+  - APIs with Node Js (Express) and Go
-- I’m currently working on a bunch of things 🔭
+  - Games with Unity and Solar 2D
+  - Eye-catching designs with Figma
 - I love playing games too !
 (IGN: genesdemom) 🕹️
 - Hala Madrid 💙 !!!!
 - Read my articles on - https://dev.to/genesdemon